Hackerjedi666/CybersecNotes/WEB3/README.md

 Ethereum/EVM (Ethereum Virtual Machine): Ethereum is a blockchain platform known for its smart contract functionality. *The Ethereum Virtual Machine (EVM)* is its computation engine that executes smart contracts.
 Ethereum allows developers to build decentralized applications and is the basis for many web3 projects.
 Example: ERC-20 tokens, a standard for creating fungible tokens on Ethereum.

+## GAS

+The transaction fee is the amount rewarded to the block producer for processing the transaction.
+It is paid in Ether or GWei.

+The gas price, also defined in either Ether or GWei, is the cost per unit of gas specified for the transaction.
+The higher the gas price, the greater the chance of the transaction being included in a block.

+*Gas price is not to be confused with gas.
+While gas refers to the computational effort required to execute the transaction, gas price is the cost per unit of that effort.*

+## The Role of Nodes in Blockchain

+Blockchains are run by a group of different nodes, sometimes referred to as miners or validators, depending on the network.
+These miners get incentivized for running the blockchain by earning a fraction of the native blockchain currency for processing transactions.

+For instance, Ethereum miners get paid in Ether, while those in Polygon get rewarded in MATIC, the native token of Polygon.
+This remuneration encourages people to continue running these nodes.

+## Understanding Gas in Transactions

+The higher a transaction's complexity, the more gas it requires.

+For instance, common transactions like sending Ether are less complex and require relatively small amounts of gas.
+However, more sophisticated transactions like minting an NFT, deploying a smart contract, or depositing funds into a DeFi protocol, demand more gas due to their complexity.

+The total transaction fee can be calculated by multiplying the gas used with the gas price in Ether (not GWei).
+Therefore, Transaction fee = gasPrice * gasUsed.

+## Hashing fuctions

+Ethereum, uses its own version of a hashing algorithm (Keccak256) that isn't exactly SHA-256 but belongs to the SHA family.
+This doesn't change things significantly here as we're primarily concentrating on the concept of hashing.

+# Zero knowledge proofs and SNARKS

+## What are they?

+Proving something is true without revealing nothing about that particlar information is the overview of zero knowledge.
+Basically revealing nothing about the verifier.

+SNARK achieves the same but with better cost to the verifier like saving the time and communication etc (basically watching the performace aspect of it).
+Its all about how efficient the verifier is.

+# Defi

+## AMMs (Automated market makers)

+It enabled permissionless trading all over the internet.

+### Constant product amm

+X.Y = K

+X and Y are amount of tokens and K is the measure of pool's liquidity.